theogroup/ogroup.net/src/_drafts/clutch-top-creative-2028.md

       *“I appreciate their personal service.
 The O Group has the ability to offer big brand agency work despite having a smaller size.
-They aren’t as costly as larger providers, but the service quality is the same.
-They’ve been in this business for a long time, so they have most of the details smoothed out.
-The O Group has been spot-on, even with challenges such as ours…** They are meticulous, organized, and easy to work with.&nbsp; We’ve set launch dates and they’ve stayed close to the schedule.
-Considering that we are a startup company, we’ve had to start and stop the work, and they’ve been flexible during these times.**The O Group is very much a part of the team.
+The O Group has been spot-on, even with challenges such as ours… They are meticulous, organized, and easy to work with.&nbsp; We’ve set launch dates and they’ve stayed close to the schedule.
+Considering that we are a startup company, we’ve had to start and stop the work, and they’ve been flexible during these times.
+The O Group is very much a part of the team.
 Although we have a client relationship, it has evolved a lot.”
 Alexandria Leibowitz, Botage Beauty*
     single_image:
-    quote:
-    video:
-      video_id:
-      video_width:
-      video_height:
-  - text_markdown: >-
-      We could not be more thrilled about being included in Clutch’s agency reviw, and we know it would not be possible without the great partners we collaborate with everyday.
-    single_image: /uploads/app-cloudcannon-6.jpg
     quote:
     video:
       video_id: